mit-orcd/rag-testing/README.md

 ### Option 1: Quick & Convenient
 Pull this docker image from Dockerhub at [https://hub.docker.com/r/centrattic/orcd-rag] using `module load apptainer` and `apptainer pull docker://centrattic/orcd-rag` Even better, use the SIF file `...` in the repository.

-Now, start a container based on this image using the command `apptainer run [.]` Before doing this, make sure you have a Hugging Face token (instructions on this above).
+Now, start a container based on this image using the command `apptainer run [sif file]` Before doing this, make sure you have a Hugging Face token (instructions on this above).
 This command will run the image, automatically pulling the RAG code/vectorstores.
 Now, set the `access_token` variable in the app.py file to your HF token.
-Then, simply run app.py: `flask --app app run --host=0.0.0.0.` This will download our default model and start a Flask server on an available local port.
+Then, simply run app.py: `flask --app app run --host=0.0.0.0. --port=8080` This will download our default model and start a Flask server on an available local port.

 Finally, open a new terminal (off the compute node) and tunnel into the container using the command `ssh -L 5000:node[number]:8080 [username]@eofe10.mit.edu`.
 Fill in `number` and `username`.
 Now, you can go to [http://localhost:5000] and interact with the app.